-Applicants shall identify, if possible, who is requested to retain ownership of any equipment purchased through grant funds after the project ends.
-The decision on grant ownership requests will be made by the Grants Officer before or during the grant close out process.
+Non-profit and university applicants shall identify, if this information is known when submitting the grant application, who they plan to request that NOAA transfer equipment or property ownership titles to after the project ends.
+The decision on grant ownership requests will be made by the Grants Officer during the grant closeout process.

 The budget narrative must also provide, to the extent possible, detailed information on travel, including costs, a description of anticipated travel, destinations, the number of travelers, and a justification of how the requested travel is directly relevant to the successful completion of the project.
 If actual trip details are unknown, applicants must state the basis for the proposed travel charges.
-Applicants should allocate travel funds for any coordination meetings at regional or national levels.
-Foreign travel must receive prior approval, and therefore, should be included in the proposal to avoid having to request prior approval after the project starts.
-Applicants may factor in travel costs for participation in annual NOAA Grants Management Division workshops for recipients, as well as for meeting with NOAA staff and/or key project personnel.
+Applicants should allocate travel funds for a yearly coordination meeting with other grantees to share lessons and project outcomes at a regional or national venue.
+Foreign travel must receive prior approval, and therefore should be included in the proposal to avoid having to request prior approval after the project starts.
+Applicants may factor in travel costs for participation in annual NOAA Grants Management

+Division workshops for recipients, as well as for meeting with NOAA staff and/or key project personnel.